kylediaz/dipole-news/README.md

 **Optional Nice-to-have Stories**

-* Get notified when a new article is added to a bookmarked event
-* Users can report incorrect groupings made by the algorithm
-    * point/rep system for those who have a good history of reports
 * Optionally filter out some of the default news sources
-* User can add their own RSS feed
 * Lazy-load content so the app is more responsive

 ### 2. Screen Archetypes